Tables

 Adding custom columns

-You can add custom columns to all the tables except for Images, Video, and Statistics.
+You can add custom columns to all the tables except for Images and Video.
 They are used to calculate values on the basis of data from other columns, unit parameters, the report interval, and so on.
 Custom columns can also display text values such as the unique ID, profile properties of the unit, and text values of custom fields.

 To add a custom column to the table, follow the steps below.